Tylenol with Codeine – A Powerful Combination of Painkillers

 What should one consider before using Tylenol with Codeine?

-- If you have recently undergone surgery.
+- one had recently undergone surgery.

 What is the most important information one should know about Tylenol with Codeine?